sun-yixiao/sun-yixiao.github.io/index.md

 - 2018.09-2022.06: B.A. in Network and New Media, School of Journalism and Communication, Sichuan International Studies University
   - GPA: 92.58
   - National Scholarship for Undergraduate Student (2021.12)
-  - Provincial Distinguished Graduate Student Award (2022.06)
+  - Chongqing Distinguished Graduate Student Award (2022.06)
-  - Provincial Excellent Graduation Thesis Award (2023.01)
+  - Chongqing Excellent Graduation Thesis Award (2023.01)